cgbur/llama2.zig/README.md

 ## Todo

-- \[ \] Support tokenization for prompting support
+- \[ \] Add tokenization support for prompt handling
-- \[ \] Add the python to generate the checkpoints here
+- \[ \] Incorporate the Python script used to generate checkpoints
-- \[ \] Parallelize multi-head attention
+- \[ \] Parallelize multi-head attention process

 ## Contributing

-Contributions are welcome.
-Please open an issue or pull request.
+Any form of contribution is welcome.
+Feel free to open an issue or create a pull request.